 Setting up a transparent bridge can be used to pass all traffic as it currently exists on the network and selectively pull out specific traffic to be handled by the Ecessa.
-Integrating WAN Virtualization with an existing MPLS is a common scenario.
-This allows the MPLS to behave exactly how it is currently, including propagating dynamic routing protocols, while being able to control what is sent over WAN Virtualization.
+Integrating WAN Virtualization with an existing MPLS is a common use case.
+This allows the MPLS to behave exactly how it is currently, including propagating dynamic routing protocols, while being able to selectively choose traffic to be routed over WAN Virtualization.

 Checklist for Transparent Bridge Configuration:

 - WAN and LAN are configured in Translucent mode

 - Appropriate wan peer rules are configured for gateway and other WAN side devices.